+All loving dog owners want to keep their dogs safe.
 The world is full of risks and hazards.
 Danger lurks around every corner, and it can strike our dogs in the blink of an eye.
 Alas, this is no reason to become paranoid.
-Learn about the major threats to your dog's safety so you can avoid them in the first place.
+However, it is important to learn about major threats to your dog's safety so you can avoid them in the first place.

 01 of 10

 Your dog's world is full of exciting scents, sights, and adventure.
-Unfortunately, there are many things your dog can eat or touch that will cause toxicity.
-Learn what substances and materials are most likely to poison your dog.
+Unfortunately, there are many things your dog may eat or touch that are poisonous.
+There are tons of toxic foods, plants, chemicals and other substances that can endanger your dog.
+Learn which ones are most likely to poison your dog.
 Then, take the necessary precautions to avoid exposure to your dog.
-Most important, know what to do if your dog does become exposed to a toxin.
+It is especially important, that you know what to do if your dog does become exposed to a toxin.

 02 of 10